 Take the starter yogurt from the refrigerator so that it has time to warm closer to room temperature while you heat the milk.

-Heat the milk in a metal bowl on top of a saucepan of boiling water till the milk reaches 185° F. Do not allow the milk to boil.
+Heat the milk in a large metal bowl (mine holds 8 quarts) on top of a saucepan of boiling water till the milk reaches 185° F. Do not allow the milk to boil.

 Remove the bowl of milk from the top of the saucepan and let it cool to about 100°–110°F before mixing in the starter yogurt.
 Do not let the milk cool below 90° F before adding the starter.